Corruption in Pakistan: Social media

-In the wake of 2013 elections, massive electoral rigging was alleged through first-hand accounts of several members of the public via social networking websites.
-Specialised websites were set up to publish and archive material exposing corrupt malpractices throughout the many polling stations serving several constituencies, e.g., dhandli.com.
+In the wake of the 2013 elections, massive electoral rigging was alleged through first-hand accounts of several members of the public via social networking websites.
+Specialised websites were set up to publish and archive material exposing corrupt malpractices throughout the many polling stations serving several constituencies.
 Several leaked videos of persons supposed to be caught in the act of rigging the polls went viral and caught the eye of the mainstream media becoming topics of discussion in days to follow.
 However, a judicial probe found these allegations to be unsubstantiated.
 Even before the elections, social media served as an effective tool to hold the nation's to-be-leaders "accountable" for various issues like corruption and education.

 Citizen journalism is emerging as a growing phenomenon and social media is being touted in Pakistan as an important tool that can be used to strengthen democracy.
 Adding to the mix, several prominent politicians have moved to the likes of Twitter to gather support and get prospective voters on board and analysts think that this can lead to a better and direct accountability of political leaders.
 Social media has also proved effective in identifying corruption in mainstream media, particularly in the case of the mediagate scandal.

-A lot of positives can be derived from social media and its effects on Pakistan.
-But it is not without its problems.
-Lack of legislation and implementation of defamation laws has allowed propaganda against certain people particularly politicians to go unchecked.
-How to prevent such elements in social media without infringing on freedom of expression should be a topic of debate for legislators in the future.

 Corruption by sector

+Bureaucratic corruption

+Bribery: common in obtaining basic services like issuing passports, CNICs, land registrations, driving licenses, etc.

+Nepotism and patronage: jobs, promotions, and contracts often go to those with political connections rather than merit.

+Misuse of authority: officials may exploit their positions for personal gain, favoring certain individuals or businesses.

+Embezzlement and kickbacks: misappropriation of public funds, especially in the public works, health, and education sectors.

+Pakistan Armed Forces

+The Army runs the Fauji Foundation which sold Khoski Sugar Mill in 2004 for PKR 300 million despite receiving the highest bid of PKR 387 million.
+In 2005, a corruption case was filed in the National Accountability Bureau (NAB) against then managing director Syed Muhammad Amjad who was involved in the corruption.

+In 2010, a corruption scandal was unearthed that involved two Pakistan Army generals, (Maj Gen Khalid Zaheer Akhtar and Lt Gen Muhammad Afzal), and caused a loss of Rs.
+1.8 billion to the National Logistics Corporation through speculative investments between 2004 and 2008.
+In 2015, both of them were convicted by the military court of Pakistan.

+Air Force corruption

+The Pakistan Air Force runs the Shaheen Foundation which founded Shaheen Insurance in 1995 as a joint venture with a South African insurance company, Hollard Group.
+Later, Hollard's management was dissatisfied with the investment, citing corruption as a major impediment to their investment's success.